mirtizakh/Android-TDD-Masterclass/4- Android Groovy TDD App Setup To Start Project/Groovy App/README.md

-# Android-TDD-Masterclass
+# GRoovy Project Setup
-You can download this project and start building you own Groovy app from scratch , by using TDD.
+You can download this project setup and start building you own Groovy app from scratch , by using TDD.